The ABCya.com Story

 Crowdsourcing keeps ABCya.com growing in a positive direction.
 The goal is to get feedback on current activities and to get ideas for new activities as well as a better overall website experience.
 I will often create what people ask for.
 I promote ABCya.com as a perpetual beta.
 The site will never be perfect or error free – that's nearly impossible as a one-person show.
 I depend on visitor feedback to drive the site's appearance and direction.
 ABCya.com visitors are the copywriters, spell checkers, content checkers, etc.

-Thank You Very Much for Eight Great Years
+Thank You Very Much for Nine Great Years

 Last but not Least